Common Mistakes Florida Medicaid Applicants Make Trying to Qualify for Long Term Care Medicaid Benefits

 Failing to include the specific authority to give gifts to a family member and to enter in to a personal service contract with the holder of the power of attorney are other mistakes.
 This will cause Department of Children and Families to deny the Medicaid application.

 I see too many free internet forms that fail to meet Florida statutory requirements.
-Relaying on an old or bad power of attorney form can hamstring our Medicaid planning efforts, or require a guardianship proceeding.
+Relying on an old or bad power of attorney form can hamstring our Medicaid planning efforts, or require a guardianship proceeding.

 To read an article that further explains the potential problems with old powers of attorney, click the link.